shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 {: .hands_on}

-Then, we will remove the header line from each of the Cut outputs in order to concatenate (link) them together more easily, using the Concatenate tool (**cite tool?**).
+Then, we will remove the header line from each of the Cut outputs in order to concatenate (link) them together more easily, using the Concatenate tool.

 ## Sub-step with **Remove beginning**